rizqisamawa/Setup_Laravel-Vue/README.md

-# How to setup VueJS in your laravel
+# How to setup VueJS in Laravel

 #### Command Prompt